ondrejmokry/InpaintingRevisited/README.md

               Janssen et al. [1].
   * `PemoQ` -- Functions for evaluation of the perceived quality of restored audio [2]. **This folder is not part of the package due to copyright issues.
-However, it needs to be included for the deo files to work.**
+However, it needs to be included for the demo files to work.**
   * `reweighted l1 relaxation` -- Implementation of the l1-relaxation-based
               methods presented in the paper and supporting functions.
   * `SPAIN` -- Functions for audio inpainting using SPAIN algorithm [3].